 - Personal information (such as name, date of birth, unique pupil number, contact details, language and bursary eligibility)

 - Financial information to enable the processing of course payments and evidence towards claiming concessions for courses if applicable.

 - Attendance information (such as sessions attended, number of absences and absence reasons)

 - Destination and progression information (such as details about current and future employment or education)

 - Ask you for a self-declaration of state benefit claims for fully funded provision

 Whilst the majority of learner information you provide to us is mandatory, some of it is provided to us on a voluntary basis.
-In order to comply with the General Data Protection Regulation, we will inform you whether you are required to provide certain learner information to us or if you have a choice in this.
+To comply with UK GDPR, we will inform you whether you are required to provide certain learner information to us or if your consent is required.

 We also obtain personal information from other sources as follows:

 - Information about young people aged 16-19 requiring learning opportunities to prevent being Not in Education, Employment or Training (NEET)